IdeaBridge/AapliDocumentation/pages/mydoc/number.md

 In the Advanced tab of the Number properties, you will find two additional checkboxes and a dropdown menu:

-{% include image.html file="number3.jpg" url="https://admin.aapli.co/form-builder" alt="Radio" caption="Advanced Properties of Number component" %}
+{% include image.html file="number3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Radio" caption="Advanced Properties of Number component" %}

 1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the Number field from the form responder or user.
 This can be useful when you want to collect numerical data without displaying the field visibly.
 It allows you to gather information in the background or based on specific conditions.
 2. **Filtrate Checkbox:** By selecting this checkbox, you enable the "filtrate" feature for the Number field.
 Filtrate refers to the capability of the input field to act as a filter or search parameter for data.
 This allows users to input values that can be used to filter or narrow down results in a connected system or database.